Ken Hinkley: Port Adelaide senior coach (2013–2025)

-The Power disappointingly missed finals in 2015 and 2016 before returning in 2017, only to be eliminated in the first week in an intense Elimination Final against the West Coast Eagles which went all the way down to a kick after the siren in extra-time.
-Hinkley's contract with Port Adelaide was extended in late 2017.
+The Power narrowly missed out on qualifying for finals in 2015 and 2016, though returned to the post-season playoffs in 2017, only to be defeated in a home elimination final against the West Coast Eagles following a kick after the siren in extra-time.
+It was during this season that Hinkley's contract with Port Adelaide was extended to the end of 2021.
+In 2018 and 2019 the club again missed the finals, despite recording 50% or higher win-loss records in both years.